With the Grain: A Craftsman’s Guide to Understanding Wood

 This knowledge allows you to tame the wood into the shapes that you have envisioned in your head.
 And it ensures that your furniture will endure the seasons and age with grace and aplomb.

-That is we are particularly pleased to announce the latest book from Lost Art Press: “With the Grain: A Craftsman’s Guide to Understanding Wood” by Christian Becksvoort.
+That is we are particularly pleased to offer the third revised edition of “With the Grain: A Craftsman’s Guide to Understanding Wood” by Christian Becksvoort.
 This is the book about wood that we wished we’d had when we started woodworking.

 Instead, “With the Grain” contains the facts you need to know at the lumberyard, in the woodlot and in the shop.
 It gives you enough science so you understand how trees grow.
 It explains the handful of formulas you have to know as a furniture-maker.
 And it gives you a hearty dose of specific information about North American species that will inspire you.
 Becksvoort encourages you to use the trees in your neighborhood and makes the case that just because you cannot find catalpa at the lumberyard doesn’t mean it’s not a good furniture wood.

 You’ll learn to identify the trees around you from their silhouette, leaves and shoots.
 And you’ll learn about how these species work in the shop – both their advantages and pitfalls.

 Becksvoort then takes you into a detailed discussion of how wood reacts to it environment – the heart of the book.
 You’ll learn how to calculate and accommodate wood movement with confidence and precision.
 And you’ll learn how to design furniture assemblies – casework, drawers, doors and moulding – so they will move with the seasons without cracking.

 There’s also a chapter on how to manage a small forest or copse of trees – how to care for them, encourage them to thrive and harvest them.
 You’ll learn the basics of cutting, stacking and drying the wood, if you should ever have the privilege of harvesting your own lumber.